jacksleight/statamic-bard-mutator/README.md

 *However*, if you have other addons (or user code) that replace any of the classes/extensions that Bard Mutator is also replacing it probably won't work properly.
 Unfortunately I don’t think there’s a way around that.
 This does not affect custom nodes and marks.

 My other Bard addons use Bard Mutator under the hood, so those are fully compatible.
 In fact the main reason I developed this in the first place was so multiple addons could make modifications to the built-in classes/extensions at the same time.

+## Sponsoring

+This addon is open-source and completely free to use.
+However fixing bugs, adding features, and helping users takes time and effort.
+If you find this addon useful and are able to support it’s development financially a [one-time or monthly contribution](https://github.com/sponsors/jacksleight) would be greatly appreciated.
+Thanks! 🙂